Inky-Tech-Pty-Ltd/Links/README.md

 In the project, communities are called 'villages'.

 Reputation is an asset - a ticket to participate in the village.
-Reputation is built through the stories people tell when they observe mutually beneficial work.
-It suffers when village rules are broken - even if those rules are not written down.
+Reputation is built through the stories people tell when they observe mutually beneficial behaviour.
+Reputation suffers when village rules are broken - even if those rules are not written down.

 The key objective of the project is to build a 'reputation' architecture that can support any type of village at any scale.